ccnypsych/psy31170-github_tutorial/spring2019/wang_selina2.md

 | Building | Room |
 |-----|----|
-* I choose this class because it combines both psychology and computer science.
+* I chose this class because it combines both psychology and computer science.
 I want to learn how to code because it is a useful skill to have.

 * Everything about programming and executing a research project scares me because I am new to coding.